pbj224/CodeInterpreterGPT/README.md

 ## Contribution Guidelines

 Contributions to CodeInterpreterGPT are welcomed.
-We encourage you to submit pull requests or open issues on the GitHub repository if you have suggestions, improvements, or fixes.
+Feel free to submit pull requests or open issues on the GitHub repository if you have suggestions, improvements, or fixes.

 ## License Information